 We’ve found that people starting a new project like using the MSW even if they don’t use any other part of bllflow.
 The MSW worksheet helps you organize your thoughts about what variables to include in your model.
 The worksheets are also helpful when working in teams.
 We get everyone invovled in the MSW: analysts, methodologist and content experts.
 Graduate students have a team too – you can use the MSW to review your modelling plans with your supervisor and thesis committee.

-Research studies tyipically include a “Table 1” that describe the study cohort or population and additional tables and figures.
+Research studies typically include a “Table 1” that describe the study cohort or population and additional tables and figures.
 With bllflow, you specify what variables are required for each table and then use functions to create the tables.

-Data cleaning and varible transformation is the most time consuming step of model development – and also a step that poorly communicated and difficult to reproduce. bllflow strives to reduce the effort required in this step as much as possible, while also improving transparency and reproduciblity.
+Data cleaning and variable transformation is the most time consuming step of model development – and also a step that poorly communicated and difficult to reproduce. bllflow strives to reduce the effort required in this step as much as possible, while also improving transparency and reproduciblity.

-This step is short and breif for bllflow. bllflow doesn’t contain any functions for actual statistical or machine learning models.
+This step is short and brief for bllflow. bllflow doesn’t contain any functions for actual statistical or machine learning models.
 Rather, bllflow is a wrapper around the model model derivation, by providing help prior to and following actual model development.

 A challenge when using different modelling packages and software programs are different approaches to variable transformation that occurres within model generation.
 For example, dummy variables are created in different packages during function call and then exported, but using different naming conventions.
 In bllflow, dummy variables and other transformations are generated prior to function call.